jm-real-99/AndroidApps/README.md

 Partiendo de una proyecto dado por la profesora, hemos tenido que rediseñar todos los assets e implementar nuevas mecánicas

 ## Garbage man game
-Lo mismo que el juevo anterior, pero explorando la implementación de nuevas mecánicas y más assets.
+Lo mismo que el juego anterior, pero explorando la implementación de nuevas mecánicas y más assets.

 <hr>

 # AndroidApps (EN)
-Projects realized in the Android Studio IDE for the subject of "Laboratory of mobile devices" .
+Projects realized on the Android Studio IDE for the subject of "Laboratory of mobile devices" .

 ## Android Quiz with BD
-It's a quiz with 3 types of responses.
-We also implements a Database to save users and their scores.
+It's a quiz with 3 types of answers.
+We also implement a Database to save users and their scores.

 ## Coockie eater game
 Starting with a project given by the teacher, we had to redesing all the assets and implements new mechanics.